-Bob Semple was a member of the Royal Engineers, his work regularly took him to the Middle East.
+Bob Semple, formerly of the Royal Engineers, his work regularly took him to the Middle East.
 Whilst on his way to work in Yemen in early 2014, Bob was ambushed and captured by Al Qaeda.
 He was then held in solitary confinement for the next 18 months, with his legs chained to a wall in a windowless, barely lit, cell.
-During this time, his wife Sallie was supporting the couple’s three sons and the family home with no idea whether she would ever see Bob alive again.
-Adding to the stress and worry of having no idea if her husband would ever return was the financial pressures placed on Sallie, having to stretch her nurses salary to cover the cost of her busy household.
+During this time, his wife Sallie was supporting the couple’s three sons and the family home with no idea whether she and her sons would ever see Bob alive again.
+Adding to the stress and worry was the financial pressures placed on Sallie.
+With only her income as a nurse, the demands of paying the bills became too much.

 Bob had been captive for over a year before Sallie began to look for help.
 Within days of hearing about Sallie’s situation, The Soldiers’ Charity stepped in to help.
 We assisted Sallie with the costs towards her household bills.